• Skip to primary navigation

 You can slow cook it and make crockpot chili.
 You can cook it on the stove and add in some garlic powder, onion powder, and red pepper for some delicious refried beans.

 Canned fruits and vegetables are a few other canned goods you may want to stock up on.
-Obviously, if you have a garden and you have been freezing your squash, zucchini, strawberries, or other vegetables, you may not need them in cans.
+Obviously, if you have a garden and you freeze peas, freeze green beans or freeze other vegetables, you may not need them in cans.

 However, if you have a bad crop yield or your freezer goes out, it never hurts to have a few cans tucked away in case of an emergency.